plain-plain-text/simple-cv/README.md

 # simple-cv

-This repository lets one write a CV using Markdown.
+This repository lets one write an academic CV using Markdown.
 Using the discrete Markdown files and a bit of information provided by `YAML` files, it generates a CV in both `html` and `pdf` forms.
 Furthermore, it even hosts them on GitHub Pages.
 This project was inspired by my [own cv](http://cv.moacir.com), which uses the same underlying logic.

 Demo:
 [http://muziejus.github.io/simple-cv/](http://muziejus.github.io/simple-cv/)